ebaauw/homebridge-zp/README.md

 - Install the Node.js JavaScript runtime `node`, from its [website](https://nodejs.org).
 I'm using v8.9.4 LTS for macOS (x64) and the 8.x [Debian package](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) for Rapsberry Pi.
 Both include the `npm` package manager;
 - For macOS, make sure `/usr/local/bin` is in your `$PATH`, as `node`, `npm`, and, later, `homebridge` install there.
 On a Raspberry Pi, these install to `/usr/bin`;
-- You might want to update `npm` through `sudo npm update -g npm@latest`;
+- You might want to update `npm` through `sudo npm -g update npm@latest`;
-- Install homebridge v0.4.35 following the instructions on [GitHub](https://github.com/nfarina/homebridge#installation).
-Make sure to create a `config.json` in `~/.homebridge`, as described;
+- Install homebridge v0.4.33 through `sudo npm -g install homebridge@0.4.33 --unsafe-perm`.
+Then follow the instructions on [GitHub](https://github.com/nfarina/homebridge#installation) to create a `config.json` in `~/.homebridge`, as described;
-- Install the homebridge-zp plugin through `sudo npm install -g homebridge-zp@latest`.
+- Install the homebridge-zp plugin through `sudo npm -g install homebridge-zp@latest`.
 - Edit `~/.homebridge/config.json` and add the `ZP` platform provided by homebridge-zp, see **Configuration** below.

 Once homebridge is up and running with the homebridge-zp plugin, you might want to daemonise it and start it automatically on login or system boot.
 See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for more info how to do that on MacOS or on a Raspberri Pi.